 About The Blue Mosque

-When it was finally completed in 1616, the Blue Mosque was indeed a worthy neighbour of the Hagia Sofia.
+When it was finally completed in 1616, the Blue Mosque was indeed a worthy neighbour of the Hagia Sofia and showed itself to be a strong marker of Ottoman power and prestige.
 With its hierarchy of increasingly large domes, this vast complex helped define the city’s skyline and, with its six minarets, it caused an immediate stir – not least because the only other mosque with this number at the time was the Kaaba in Mecca.
+The Blue Mosque also met with the wrath of the ulama (Muslim jurists) because it was paid for from the public treasury rather than the sultan’s war booty.

 The interior of the Blue Mosque is just as grand and ornate.
 Furthermore, a journey into the interior of the Blue Mosque reveals the reason behind its alternate name – the swathes of blue tiles which adorn its walls.